What if a nurse drinks a little too much, decides to drive, and ends up being convicted of DUI? Does she lose her nursing license?

 The Ramifications of a DUI Conviction as a Nurse

-If a medical professional is convicted of Driving Under the Influence, it can potentially be a life-changing event.
+If a medical professional is convicted of impaired driving, it can potentially be a life-changing event.
 Even a misdemeanor conviction may damage a nurse’s credibility and impact their career for years.
-On top of criminal charges, Registered Nurses (RNs) are investigated by the California Board of Registered Nursing (BRN) for any reported event, both on and off duty.
+On top of criminal charges, RNs are investigated by the BRN for any reported event, both on and off duty.

 Common Questions About Disclosing a DUI to the BRN

 After an arrest, RNs are often left reeling, overwhelmed, and not sure of their next move.
-They may ask themselves similar questions, such as:
+Fortunately, a knowledgeable attorney can answer any questions you have about your case.
+Here are some common questions that RNs ask after a DUI conviction:

 Factors Influencing a BRN Decision

 During a BRN inquest, the level of discipline stipulated by the guidelines is determined by several factors.
-The elements considered typically include:
+The BRN will consider the following elements when making a decision:

 - Resulting criminal record